 Benefit: A countdown timer for your immediate tasks.

-Approaching deadlines can make you lose sense of time.
+Approaching deadlines can make you lose a sense of time.
 This simple To-do Word add-in has a countdown timer that associates with each task you create and tells you how much time is left.

 Benefit: Combine a timer and a word count counter.

 That thick research paper or school essay might need the push of a timer.
-It might also need the pull of a desired word count to aim for.
+It might also need the pull of the desired word count to aim for.
 I Should Be Writing supplies both along with rich statistics if you want to track and measure your output.